-The first three months of the 2025/26 legislative session find CALAOMS following and engaging in several bills of interest to the dental profession.
+he first three months of the 2025/26 legislative session find CALAOMS following and engaging in several bills of interest to the dental profession.
 A couple are reintroductions of measures that were attempted in previous years and did not successfully cross the finish line.

 AB 876 (Flora) is the latest attempt by the CRNAs to expand their scope of practice, specifically in acute care facilities, outpatient settings, and dental offices.
 The bill would significantly expand the role of the CRNA in the dental office, including determining anesthesia type, dosage, and adjustment during procedures.
 CALAOMS has fully supported the CRNAs in their role in providing anesthesia care in the appropriate settings.
 The stated goal of AB 876 is to increase access to care in rural communities and to allow CRNAs to practice independently.
-However, the bill does not address that the CRNA still has not been authorized by law to hold an Committee.
-The bill is an attempt to show concern about anesthesia permit for use in a dental office.
-In addition, the the lack of timely dental care.
-CALAOMS should consider bill does not address the fact that CRANs still cannot obtain at least a statement of SUPPORT in committee.
-The bill a DEA registration.
-Without that registration, CRNAs canfor the administration of anesthesia.
+However, the bill does not address that the CRNA still has not been authorized by law to hold an anesthesia permit for use in a dental office.
+In addition, the bill does not address the fact that CRANs still cannot obtain a DEA registration.
+Without that registration, CRNAs cannot independently order the controlled substances required for the administration of anesthesia.
 Basically, without the CRNA registration and the anesthesia permit, the CRNA is at the mercy of the dental provider who may or may not have anesthesia training.
 This scenario runs contrary to CALAOMS's and AAOMS's standard of care that requires three trained people in a dental office providing anesthesia procedures.
-For this reason alone, CALAOMS continues to ioin the California Medical Association (CMA), the California Dental Association (CDA), the California Society of Anesthesiologists (CSA), and many healthcare organizations in OPPOSING AB 876 (Flora).
+For this reason alone, CALAOMS continues to join the California Medical Association (CMA), the California Dental Association (CDA), the California Society of Anesthesiologists (CSA), and many healthcare organizations in OPPOSING AB 876 (Flora).
 AB 876 passed out of its first policy committee hearing in the Assembly Business and Professions Committee with a vote of 15-1 (with 2 abstentions) on April 22.
 The text of the bill can be found here: https://legiscan.com/CA/text/AB876/2025